darrenjw/talks/2023-rss/Readme.md

-# Probabilistic and Statstical Aspects of Machine Learning
+# Probabilistic and Statistical Aspects of Machine Learning

 ## My materials relating to the discussion of the RSS B Read Paper meeting on "Probabilistic and Statistical Aspects of Machine Learning